alexklapheke/alexklapheke.github.io/blog/menu.md

-descriptions like our "poached farmed Norwegian salmon"---the longest, from first class on a [1993 Virgin Atlantic flight](http://menus.nypl.org/menus/29358), reads with the paragraph breaks removed like a deranged Basil Fawlty:
+descriptions like our "poached farmed Norwegian salmon"---the longest, from first class on a [1993 Virgin Atlantic flight](http://menus.nypl.org/menus/29358), reads with the paragraph breaks removed like a deranged Basil Fawlty monologue:

 > Afternoon Tea- A Great British Tradition- Tea, the most universally
 > consumed of all drinks, is especially popular in Britain where the